vntkumar8/api/README.md

 - Data in this repository is generated from Google Sheets (https://api.covid19india.org/csv)
 - Volunteers collect data from trusted sources and update the sheet
-- This repo periodically fetches relevant data from the Sheet and create/update static json/csv.
+- Using Github Actions this repo periodically fetches relevant data from the Sheet and update static json and csv files
-- We use Github Actions to fetch the data periodically and auto-commit.
-Thank you @Github :)

 ## Contributing

 - Contributions to new data formats are welcome.
 Please create a GH issue and discuss there before working on the same.
 - Please raise an issue before submitting a PR
-- Report issues with regarding [covid19india.org](https://www.covid19india.org) website in the [react-site repository](https://github.com/covid19india/covid19india-react/issues)
+- Report issues regarding [covid19india.org](https://www.covid19india.org) website in the [react-site repository](https://github.com/covid19india/covid19india-react/issues)
 - DO NOT change anything in `gh-pages` branch directly.They get replaced automatically

 ## Notes